ericlee0920/Cluster-Viz/README.md

 The underlying approach to this workflow has four modules:
 - Data Extraction: pre-processing the data for downstream analysis.
 - Community Clustering: using Phenograph to cluster single cells to clusters of similar cell types based on expression values.
-- Spatial Graph and Edge Distribution: produce cell type labelled spatial graphs and a bar graph of edge distributions.
+- Spatial Graph and Edge Distribution: produce cell type labelled spatial graphs, a bar graph of edge distributions, and a t-SNE plot for comparison.
 - Hierarchical Heatmap: produce a z-scored mean marker hierarchical heat map.

 <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/DAG.png?raw=true" width="300" height="300">